ferv3455/ferv3455.github.io/_learning_go/ch2-predeclared-types-and-declarations.md

 ### Literals Are Untyped

 - Literals are untyped - integer literals can be added to floating-point literals without explicit conversion.
 They can be used with any variable as long as the type is compatible.
+  - **When a literal is operated with typed variables, the literal takes the type of the other variable.** If the literal's value is not compatible with the type, it is a compile-time error.

 ## `var` Versus `:=`